zik-uralov/daily-jokes/joke_history.md

 - 2025-11-30 16:41:46: What do you get if you put a duck in a cement mixer?
 Quacks in the pavement. (source: https://icanhazdadjoke.com/)
 - 2025-11-30 17:01:47: Linux: Born to be root.
 Windows: Born to re-boot (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-11-30 17:09:43: Why did the developer go broke buying Bitcoin?
 He kept calling it bytecoin and didn't get any. (source: https://official-joke-api.appspot.com/jokes/programming/random)
+- 2025-11-30 17:09:50: Chuck Norris had to stop washing his clothes in the ocean.
+The tsunamis were killing people. (source: https://geek-jokes.sameerkumar.website/api?format=json)